 I would remain balanced and won’t feel (much) the weight (at least during the first hours).

-DSLRS remain firmly stabilized in movement
+DSLRs remain firmly stabilized in movement

 The way the manufacturer designed this holster allows me to run without (too much) difficulty.

-A very secured system
+A very secure system

 The camera is attached by two different systems to the harness.